pyrogram/pyrogram/docs/source/intro/setup.rst

 Project Setup
 =============

-We have just `installed Pyrogram`_.
+We have just :doc:`installed Pyrogram <install>`.
 In this page we'll discuss what you need to do in order to set up a project with the library.
 Let's see how it's done.

 API Keys
 --------